Rajpratik71/linux-manPages/gpic.md

        is valid.

        There is no limit to the depth to which blocks can be examined.
 For example,

               [A: [B: [C: box ]]] with .A.B.C.sw at 1,2
               circle at last [].A.B.C

        is acceptable.

        Arcs now have compass points determined by the circle of which the arc is a part.

        Circles, ellipses, and arcs can be dotted or dashed.
 In TeX mode splines can be dotted or dashed also.

        Boxes can have rounded corners.
 The rad attribute specifies the radius of the quarter-circles at each corner.
 If no rad or diam attribute is given, a radius of boxrad is  used.
 Initially, boxrad has a value of 0.
 A box with rounded corners can be dotted or dashed.

        Boxes  can have slanted sides.
 This effectively changes the shape of a box from a rectangle to an arbitrary parallelogram.
 The xslanted and yslanted attributes specify the x and y offset of the box's upper right corner from its default position.

        The .PS line can have a second argument specifying a maximum height for the picture.
-If the width of zero is specified the width will be ignored in computing the scaling factor for the  picture.
+If the width of zero is specified the width will be ignored in computing the scaling factor for the  pic‐ ture.
 Note  that  GNU pic will always scale a picture by the same amount vertically as well as horizontally.
 This is different from the DWB 2.0 pic which may scale a picture by a different amount vertically than horizontally if a height is specified.

        Each text object has an invisible box associated with it.
 The compass points of a text object are determined by this box.
 The implicit motion associated with the object is  also  determined by  this  box.
-The dimensions of this box are taken from the width and height attributes;
-       if the width attribute is not supplied then the width will be taken to be  textwid;  if  the height attribute is not supplied then the height will be taken to be the number of text  strings  associated  with  the object times textht.
+The  dimensions  of  this box are taken from the width and height attributes; if the width attribute is not supplied then the width will be taken to be textwid; if the height attribute is not supplied then the height will be taken to be the number of text strings associated with the object times textht.
 Initially textwid and textht have a value of 0.

        In (almost all) places where a quoted text string can be used, an expression of the form

               sprintf("format", arg,...)

-       can also be used; this will produce the arguments formatted  according to  format,  which should be a string as described in printf(3) appro‐ priate for the number of arguments supplied.
+       can also be used; this will produce the arguments formatted according to format, which should be a string as described in printf(3) appropriate for the number of arguments supplied.

        The thickness of the lines used to draw objects is controlled by the linethick variable.
 This gives the thickness of lines in points.
-A negative value means use the default thickness: in  TeX  output  mode, this  means  use a thickness of 8 milliinches; in TeX output mode with the -c option, this means use the  line  thickness  specified  by  .ps lines;  in  troff output mode, this means use a thickness proportional to the pointsize.
+A negative value means use the  default  thickness:  in
+       TeX output mode, this means use a thickness of 8 milliinches; in TeX output mode with the -c option, this means use the line thickness specified by .ps lines; in troff output mode, this means use a thickness proportional to the pointsize.
 A zero value means draw the thinnest possible line supported by the output device.
 Initially  it  has  a  value  of  -1.
 There  is  also  a thick[ness] attribute.
 For example,

               circle thickness 1.5

        would draw a circle using a line with a thickness of 1.5 points.
 The thickness of lines is not affected by the value of the scale variable, nor by the width or height given in the .PS line.

        Boxes  (including  boxes  with rounded corners or slanted sides), circles and ellipses can be filled by giving them an attribute of fill[ed].
 This takes an optional argument of an expression with a value between 0 and 1; 0 will fill it with white, 1 with black, values in between with a proportionally gray shade.
-A value greater than 1 can also  be
-       used:  this  means fill with the shade of gray that is currently being used for text and lines.
+A value greater than 1 can also be used: this means fill  with  the shade of gray that is currently being used for text and lines.
 Normally this will be black, but output devices may provide a mechanism for changing this.
-Without an argu‐ ment, then the value of the variable fillval will be used.
+Without an argument, then the value of the variable fillval will be used.
 Initially this has a value of 0.5.
 The invisible attribute does not affect the filling of objects.
 Any text associated with a filled  object  will  be added after the object has been filled, so that the text will not be obscured by the filling.

        Three  additional modifiers are available to specify colored objects: outline[d] sets the color of the outline, shaded the fill color, and colo[u]r[ed] sets both.
 All three keywords expect a suffix specifying the color, for example

               circle shaded "green" outline "black"

        Currently, color support isn't available in TeX mode.
 Predefined color names for groff are in the device macro files, for example ps.tmac; additional colors can be defined with the .defcolor request (see the manual page of troff(1) for more details).

-       To change the name of the vbox in TeX mode,  set  the  pseudo-variable figname  (which  is actually a specially parsed command) within a pic‐ ture.
+       To change the name of the vbox in TeX mode, set the pseudo-variable figname (which is actually a specially parsed command) within a picture.
 Example:

               .PS
               figname = foobar;